GFW PTSD Home | Site Map | Site Search

 Nightmares Versus Flashbacks.

-In this webcast, Dr. Frank Ochberg talks about PTSD and the differences between flashbacks and memories.
+In this webcast, Dr. Frank Ochberg talks about PTSD and the differences between flashbacks and nightmares.

 length: 4:02